enirevlow/bw-api-docs/docs/Asset-Management/Asset-Library.md

 ## Adding a collection to an asset library

-The code snippet below shows how to add a collection to the asset library.
+### Code snippet
 The asset library collection add function receives a JSON file (as a string) that contains all the collection's information.
-For more information, refer to: app installation folder\Resources\schema\v2\asset-management\asset-library\collection.json.
+For more information, refer to the <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/schema/api/v2.0/asset-library/collection.json" target="_blank">schema</a>.

 <br/>
 <!--DOCUSAURUS_CODE_TABS-->